ultimatecourses/angular-fundamentals-seed/README.md

 #### Step 1: Package Manager

-To install the project dependencies, you will need to install `yarn`.
+To install the project dependencies, you will need to either use `npm` or `yarn`.
 To install `yarn`, run the following in your terminal:

 ```bash
 npm install -g yarn